KWSNick/ScouseDaxie/README.md

 | Warning      | -webkit-background-size is an unknown vendor extension            | None.
 Required for safari and other browser compatability. |
 | Warning      | -o-background-size is an unknown vendor extension                 | None.
 Required for opera compatability.                    |
 | Warning      | -moz-background-size is an unknown vendor extension               | None.
 Required for mozilla firefox compatability.          |

+With all actions completed the style.css file was re-checked in the W3C CSS Validator to confirm all changes were successful.

 ## Deployment